googleapis/google-cloud-ruby/google-cloud-dataqna/README.md

-# Ruby Client for the BigQuery Data QnA API
+# Ruby Client for the Data QnA API

-API Client library for the BigQuery Data QnA API

 Data QnA is a natural language question and answer service for BigQuery data.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-dataqna-v*`.